hanxiaomax/Learncpp_CN/docs/5-7-Logical-operators.md

 }
 ```

-COPY

-In this case, we use the logical OR operator to test whether either the left condition (value == 0) or the right condition (value == 1) is true.
+In this case, we use the logical OR operator to test whether either the left condition (`value == 0`) or the right condition (`value == 1`) is true.
 If either (or both) are true, the _logical OR_ operator evaluates to true, which means the _if statement_ executes.
 If neither are true, the _logical OR_ operator evaluates to false, which means the _else statement_ executes.

-You can string together many _logical OR_ statements:
+You can string together many `logical OR` statements:

 ```cpp
 if (value == 0 || value == 1 || value == 2 || value == 3)
      std::cout << "You picked 0, 1, 2, or 3\n";
 ```

-COPY

 New programmers sometimes confuse the _logical OR_ operator (||) with the _bitwise OR_ operator (|) (Covered later).
 Even though they both have _OR_ in the name, they perform different functions.
 Mixing them up will probably lead to incorrect results.

 ## Logical AND

-The _logical AND_ operator is used to test whether both operands are true.
-If both operands are true, _logical AND_ returns true.
+The `logical AND` operator is used to test whether both operands are true.
+If both operands are true, `logical AND` returns true.
 Otherwise, it returns false.

 |Left operand	|Right operand	|Result|
 |---|---|---|